* NEW DESIGN - NEW PRICING *

 - 1940 to 1954 - New Design

 Here is an example of one of my kits installed on a 1940 to 1954 Pontiac:

 Here is the newly designed bracket that now requires no welding:

 NOTE: If a kit is not listed for your vehicle/year, or you have a unique "one-off" application you are interested in doing a disc brake conversion on, please contact me.
 I am always interested in expanding my coverage and helping out fellow car hobbyists.
 Generally, all that is needed is a set of original/unmodified spindles to use for mock-up and design purposes.
 There will be a reduced cost on the final kit in exchange for your assistance in helping me create it.
 Please contact me for details.

-Kits start at $195 US (please contact for details on your desired kit), and include the following:
+New pricing starts at $185 US (please contact for details on your desired kit), and include the following: